 Join the fight to save Victorian and Edwardian heritage, become a member of the Victorian Society today.

+We have held our prices for the second year running.
 Membership starts from £2.50 a month and benefits include a subscription to our membership magazine, access to our expertise on Victorian and Edwardian architecture and early access to our busy event schedule - talks, walks and more!

 Now, more than ever, we need new members to support our fight to save Victorian and Edwardian buildings for future generations!
 Join online or call us on 020 8994 1019.
 Already joined?
 Please consider leaving us a legacy in your will.

 The battle to save Victorian and Edwardian buildings is far from over.
 They are still being demolished, neglected or altered beyond recognition.
 Our campaigning has improved attitudes since the 1960s but our voice is more important than ever as the planning system is being rewritten, threatening protection for our precious Victorian and Edwardian buildings.

 We all wish we could do more to save the historic buildings we care about.
 Join us and let us do the fighting for you.
 Members’ financial support pays for our specialist Conservation Advisers who push local authorities and churches to protect our heritage.